Leading A Marketing Growth Team During The Pandemic

 Courtney: Yeah, I think obviously, it’s, it’s very different in the sense that, you’ve got Cloud Academy has done a fantastic job hiring very talented people across the organization.
 And that is very much true in marketing as well.
 So, I think the challenge for me there was to say, Okay, what strategically do we need to do here in order to drive growth for the business.
 So it was a little bit of, really just kind of coming in and trying to really understand the business as best I could from a go to market standpoint.

-And, say okay, well, we’ve got a product like growth strategy for our individual subscribers where it’s, we’re trying to get them into free trials and convert them into paying customers.
-And then we’ve got, our sales like growth strategy, which is very much enterprise that’s sales and product marketing and demand gen and, all the things that go into that.
-So, basically being able to kind of establish those things and of course, we’ve got to kind of maintain our customer base and market to our customers.
+And, say okay, well, we’ve got a product like growth strategy for our individual subscribers where it’s.
+We’re trying to get them into free trials and convert them into paying customers.
+And then we’ve got, our sales like growth strategy.
+Which is very much enterprise that’s sales and product marketing and demand gen. All the things that go into that.
+So, basically being able to kind of establish those things and of course.
+We’ve got to kind of maintain our customer base and market to our customers.
 And build a brand.
-Those are kind of the four key pillars of the marketing strategy and, you know what, what you need to do is kind of figure out okay, well, who can contribute best to what?
+Those are kind of the four key pillars of the marketing strategy.
+What you need to do is kind of figure out okay, well, who can contribute best to what?

 And who likes doing what, right?
 I’ve got some people on the team that I, came in and there was a team of five or now together a team of seven.
 So we’ve added one, but, is really kind of digging deep with people getting to know them build some of those relationships, and you’ve had to do that, obviously over Zoom because I came in on March 23rd.
 Right, as things were going a little crazy with lockdowns and everything else.
 So I have yet to actually meet a single person on my team in person, which adds to the to the fun.
 But, really, dig deep and figure out what they like, what are their strengths, and how do we kind of deploy those strengths and talents, against that strategy to help support it?